Phatthanh9969/Quine_Mccluskey/README.md

 Graphic user interface in GUI.py

-How to run code:
+How to run code --> Run GUI.py

-Run GUI.py